Arkaprava-Gupta/function-key-lock-software/README.md

 F3: increase volume
 F7: decrease brightness
 F8: increase brightness

-**How to use:**
-Double click the icon to run it.
+**No need to reboot after running this app or even after closing it..no registry edits needed..just run and chill.
+ Mcafee antivirus (on my system) was not blocking it so I didn't have to turn antivirus off.

+**Purpose:**
+It was created for my needs on a laptop on which I have to press the fn key and F1-F3 or F7-F8 keys for volume or brightness controls.
+I did not have the option to lock fn
+1)by fn+capslock or fn+ esc
+2)or by a software provided by the OEM
+3)or in bios

 **Note:**
-1) Copy the .exe file and place it in startup file so that you can use it without having to open manually.
+1) Copy the .exe file and place it in startup file (C:\Users\user\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup) so that you can use it without having to open manually.
+2) Disable it from startup via Taskmanager.
-2) To close it click the arrow key (right hand side of taskbar) and close it from there.
+3) To close it click the arrow key (right hand side of taskbar) and close it from there.
-3) I had autohotkey preinstalled in my system.
+4) I had autohotkey preinstalled in my system.

-**Size: 1mb approx.**
-(I was getting nearly 0% cpu usage when it was running...so it is very lightweight)

 **Credits:**
 Autohotkey community for providing the code chunks ...which I later modified and made this.